parrt/msds501/notes/functions.md

 Programs in the analytics world typically read data from a file and emit output or write data to another file.
 In other words, programs interact with the world outside of the program.
 The world outside of the program is usually the network, the disk, or the screen.

 In contrast, most functions that we write won't interact with the outside world.
 Functions compute and return (give values back) to their caller.
 They don't print anything to the user unless explicitly asked to do so with a `print` statement.
-(Later on, we will build functions that process data files or emit complicated output.)
+(Later on, we will in fact build functions that process data files or emit complicated output.)

-left = right + right + right [Myth Busters' Turn Left Myth](https://www.youtube.com/watch?v=ppCz4f1L9iU)

 **Acknowledgments**.
 Again I'm deriving the function work plan here from [The Recurring Rainfall Problem](https://pdfs.semanticscholar.org/f772/087a1ef8f524cc2414c3b64636dd0b9985eb.pdf).